 CONFRONT: Confrontations need to be specific, and which can be tracked.
 Don’t hinder consequences, or you will be participating in Double Abuse.

 For children, it is just as harmful and contraindicated to place a bully and the victim in the same room, yet this practice continues unchecked pervasively around the country (see stopbullying.gov).
-An additional obstacle for children is that our judicial system is behind in understanding the effects of bullying and child sexual, emotional, and physical abuse, and the definitions or impacts of trauma.
-The further tragic lag in the needed knowledge of trauma-treatment protocols, adds Double Abuse to children in a system meant to hold to their best interests.
+An additional obstacle for children is that our judicial system is way behind in understanding the effects of bullying and child sexual, emotional, and physical abuse, parental mental illness and addictions and the definitions or impacts of consequential trauma.
+The further tragic lag is the needed knowledge in the judicial system regarding correct trauma-treatment protocols.
+This adds Double Abuse to children in a system meant to hold to their best interests.

 Experts now are also identifying bullying during adulthood as a common problem, especially in the workplace.
 An estimated 1 in 3 employees in the United States experiences workplace bullying, and 18 million employees in the U.S. report witnessing it.
 In some cases, adults who were bullied as children may become bullies as adults.
 Similar to what happens in childhood bullying, co-workers often distance themselves from the adult victims because they are afraid of being targeted themselves, or because they are afraid of losing their jobs.
 In fact, research suggests that targets rarely can count on their co-workers for support.

-To help individual first-responders and communities respond in a manner that will not cause Double Abuse, this author (2015) created the Healing Model of Compassion.
+To help individual first-responders and communities respond in a manner that will not cause Double Abuse, I created the Healing Model of Compassion (2015).
 We are all first responders at numerous points in our lives; therefore, even if we have not sought out advanced knowledge or expertise in matters of bullying or abuse, these simple steps will help guide a healing conversation.

 LISTEN: Repeatedly with a closed mouth.
 Don’t place expectations or ask questions.